nocomplexity/0complexity/0cxdesignprinciples.rst

 No Complexity design principles
 ================================

+Complex business IT solutions often break and have a short lifetime.
+Most of the time after some time too many complex solutions are regarded as a real disaster.
+And not only in terms of money.

+Software for complex business IT problems becomes complex since simple principles for avoiding complexity are not followed.

-This section gives an overview of principles that SHOULD be used when designing systems.
+This section gives an overview of the core nocomplexity principles that SHOULD be used when designing systems.

-If you are short on time and do not like reading: You MUST use the principles below to avoid adding complexity.
+If you are short on time and do not like reading: Using the principles outlined here is enough.
+Discuss it.
+Rethink it.
+And if you do not agree: This is an open publication so your input is welcome!

-Summary of the zero complexity architecture and design principles:
+Summary of the zero complexity architecture & design principles:

 1. Put People first!
 2. Only use what you understand.